 There's a 100% Money Back Guarantee if you don't like it and we'll refund your money.
 No questions asked.

-The crickets in our protein powder come from Entomo Farms in Canada.
+The crickets in our protein powder still come from Entomo Farms in Canada.
 Their facility has been inspected and is designed specifically to grow crickets for human consumption in a controlled environment following strict guidelines and practices required by all human grade farms.